rouanw/rouanw.github.io/_drafts/why-should-i-be-a-polyglot-programmer.md

 What I'm essentially saying is that it doesn't matter whether the programmer you're considering has deep knowledge of the language or framework your system uses.
 But if that's what I'm saying, how on earth are you meant to decide whether a coder is up to the task?
 How do you know they'll be able to pick up C# and add value to your project without slowing you down?

-###Core concepts
+###A very particular set of skills

 Software engineering is about a lot more than the language or framework you're using.
 In my experience, the better developer to have on your team is often the one that understands fundamental software engineering practices, rather than the one with deep framework or language knowledge.
-Here's my take on the 'particular set of skills' a good polyglot programmer should possess:
+Here's my take on skills a good polyglot programmer should possess:

-####Automated testing skills
+####Automated testing
 maintainability, extensibility

-####Design experience
+####Design
 The D of TDD, OO, emergent design, refactoring

-####Deployment skills
+####Deployment
 Configuration, automation

 ###Varied experience